Kratom: What You Need to Know

 What is Kratom?

 While there are claims that kratom and 7-OH can help with pain, anxiety, or opioid withdrawal, these claims are not proven.
-Kratom and 7-OH sales have been deemed dangerous and illegal by the California Department of Public Health and several other leading health agencies.
+Kratom and 7-OH sales have been deemed dangerous and illegal for consumption by the California Department of Public Health and several other leading health agencies.

 Health Risks and Dangers